 Early signs of RABV infection in domestic animals are generally nonspecific, and may include hyperaesthesia at the wound site and a temporary rise in temperature.
 In livestock, this may be associated with a drop in production (eg of milk).
 Clinical signs progress to a variety of neurological signs related to the location of lesions in the CNS.
-Common signs include restlessness, muscle tremors, changes in appetite (increased or decreased), vomiting, diarrhoea, pupillary dilation, hyperreactivity to stimuli, sexual excitement, unusual vocalisation, dysphagia and increased salivation15 (Spickler 2012).
-Some animals may become withdrawn and fearful, whereas others display increased aggression.
+Common signs include restlessness, muscle tremors, changes in appetite (increased or decreased), vomiting, diarrhoea, pupillary dilation, hyperreactivity to stimuli, sexual excitement, unusual vocalisation, dysphagia and increased salivation15 (Spickler neurological signs or unusual behaviour, and bats found dead or euthanased as a result of trauma.
+Nationally collated data are held by Wildlife Health Australia and published regularly in ABLV Bat Stats